can i keep my ex from leaving state

 Travel is another issue you face after relocation.
 If the distance is too long to reasonably drive, the kids will likely have to fly back and forth.

 In this situation, who pays for the plane tickets?
 Are the kids old enough to fly by themselves?
-If you go to them and make the effort to visit the new city, you incur your own travel costs.
+If you go to them and make the effort to visit the new city, you incur your travel costs.

 Related Reading: Co-Parenting Strategies for Divorced Parents